 The Academy of Medical Sciences, in collaboration with the InterAcademy Partnership for Health (IAP for Health), convened a policy workshop on mental health in low- and middle-income countries in London on the 28-29 June 2018.

-Challenges and priorities for global mental health research in low- and middle-income countries
+Challenges and priorities for global mental health in the Sustainable Development Goals (SDG) era

 This two day workshop, co-chaired by Professor Vikram Patel FMedSci and Professor Crick Lund, facilitated discussions on improving the mental health systems in low- and middle-income countries (LMICs).

 A meeting report was produced and disseminated to UK and LMIC stakeholders.
 This report outlines the proposed next steps to improve the mental health systems in LMICs.

 The report can be downloaded from the downloads tab on the right hand side of this page or by clicking on this image.